 Unevenness observed in a putting green turf may result from internodal elongation of higher order tillers that may be found in a high density bentgrass turf.

 Higher order tillers tend to be succulent and soft, easily pulled upon, with leaves from these tillers elevated above the canopy creating unevenness to a putting green surface (as described by Dr. Danneberger).

-Scalping (photo above) as observed on bentgrass plants and tillers, "raised" into the thatch, as commonly found when the thatch is excessive (greater than 1/2 inch).
+Photo above: Scalping on bentgrass plants and tillers, "raised" into the thatch, as commonly found when the thatch is excessive (greater than 1/2 inch).

-Excessive thatch (photo below) provides a "puffy" soft surface which allows mowers to sink in and scalp a bentgrass turf.
+Excessive thatch provides a "puffy" soft surface which allows mowers to sink in and scalp a bentgrass turf.

 How best to manage greens so they do not develop a "puffy" surface.

 1. Aerify greens sufficiently so thatch levels do not exceed 1/4" inch.
 At a minimum aerify greens with 3/8 inch - 1.0 cm hollow tines (pull a plug) in May and September.
 Aerify greens with 1.4 inch - .6 cm hollow tines (pull a plug) in June and October.

 2. Apply light frequent fertility, spoon feed with Nitrogen weekly from May – September (0.2 pounds Nitrogen / 1,000 square feet – 1.0 grams / square meter).
 Total yearly Nitrogen applied with 20 applications over these five months.

 3.Apply light sand topdressing on a weekly basis (topdress1 to 2 cubic feet of sand / 1,000 square feet – 305 to 610 cubic cm square meter).

 4. Schedule light to moderate verticuting of greens (at 0.1 inch – 3.0 mm depth) two or three times each in the spring or fall months.